A Two-fold Randomization Framework for Impulse Control Problems: Randomized Impulse Control Problem

+\paragraph{Randomization of the jump} Our Assumption~\ref{assump:basic} on the structure of the cost functions ensures that the classical value function is approximately ``V-shaped'', where the origin is near the unique minimum and inside the continuation region.
+Inspired by this observation, we adopt a reference jump distribution so that the state process is driven towards the origin where the value function is near its minimum.

-\paragraph{Randomization of the jump} For any \(x\in\RR\), let \(\Phi_x\) denote the Gaussian distribution \(\cN(-x,1)\) with mean \(-x\) and variance \(1\).
-Intuitively, \(\Phi_x\) denotes a simple randomized jump strategy at \(x\) such that on average, the jump should send the state back to the origin.
+More specifically, for any \(x\in\RR\), let \(\Phi_x\) denote the Gaussian distribution \(\cN(-x,1)\) with mean \(-x\) and variance \(1\).
+Intuitively, \(\Phi_x\) denotes a simple randomized jump strategy at \(x\) such that the jump should send the state back to the origin subject to a standard normal disturbance.

 For any \(\mu\in\pcls{\RR}\) such that \(\mu\ll\Phi_x\), recall the Kullback-Leibler (KL) divergence

 where \(\rho\) is the Radon-Nikodym derivative, \(\rho=\frac{d\mu}{d\Phi_x}\).
 Given any \(\lambda>0\), define the randomized nonlocal operator \(\nonlocal^\lambda\) such that, for any test function \(\phi:\RR\to\RR\) that is bounded from below,